joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/using-the-external-api/using-the-externalinterface-class.md

 <div>

-A container can only call ActionScript code that’s in a function—no other ActionScript code can be called by a container.
-To call an ActionScript function from the container application, you must do two things: register the function with the ExternalInterface class, and then call it from the container’s code.
+A container can only call ActionScript code that's in a function—no other ActionScript code can be called by a container.
+To call an ActionScript function from the container application, you must do two things: register the function with the ExternalInterface class, and then call it from the container's code.

 First, you must register your ActionScript function to indicate that it should be made available to the container.
 Use the `ExternalInterface.addCallback()`